 PIP insurance benefits are generally due within 30 days of being notified in writing of the covered loss and the cost of the loss.
 However, if the insurance company has reason to believe that your claim is fraudulent, it may take 60 days to investigate.

 There have been a number of efforts through the years by state lawmakers to repeal Florida’s no-fault insurance system in favor of a system like most states have, in which vehicle owners would be required to purchase bodily injury liability coverage.
 As of yet, these efforts have not proven successful.
-However, the legal team at Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP, is following the issue to make sure our team is up-to-speed on any changes to the law the moment they happen.
+However, the legal team at Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA, is following the issue to make sure our team is up-to-speed on any changes to the law the moment they happen.

 Why Would My Insurance Company Deny or Reduce My Claim?